rancher/rancher-docs/versioned_docs/version-2.8/how-to-guides/new-user-guides/helm-charts-in-rancher/helm-charts-in-rancher.md

 ## Helm Charts in Rancher

-Rancher uses a catalog-like system to import bundles of charts from repositories and then uses those charts to either deploy custom Helm applications or Rancher's tools such as Monitoring or Istio.
+Rancher uses a catalog-like system to import bundles of charts from repositories and then uses those charts to either deploy custom Kubernetes applications or Rancher's tools such as Monitoring or Istio.
 Rancher tools come as pre-loaded repositories which deploy as standalone Helm charts.
 Any additional repositories are only added to the current cluster.

 ### Versioning Scheme